RedisLabs/redislabs-docs/content/rs/installing-upgrading/configuring/configuring-aws-instances.md

     /rs/installing-upgrading/configuring/configuring-aws-instances/,
 ]
 ---
-There are some special considerations that are important when installing and running Redis Enterprise Software on Amazon Web Services (AWS), whether Amazon Electric Cloud Compute (EC2) AWS Outposts.
+There are some special considerations for installing and running Redis Enterprise Software on Amazon Elastic Cloud Compute (EC2) instances.

 These include: